hackclub/hackclub/workshops/beatmaker/README.md

 ## Part 1

-We are going to start writing HTML; going into our `<body>` tag, which is where we write code that will be shown to the client, create a header with the `<h1>` tag, and then we will have three rows, and four columns of pads and each pad will be a `<div>,` you can think of the `<div>` tag as a box or container.
+We are going to start writing HTML; going into our `<body>` tag, which is where we write code that will be shown to the client.
+Let's create a header with the `<h1>` tag.
+Then we will have three rows and four columns of pads and each pad will be a `<div>`. you can think of the `<div>` tag as a box or container.

 ```html